TomasGomes02/SSOF/CTF/python_requests_challenge.md

 # Challenge `Python requests` writeup

-- Vulnerability: Business logic flaw with unlimited state manipulation
+- Vulnerability: Endpoint is vulnerable to brute-force attack

 - Where: `/more` endpoint